rremple/intervalidus/readme.md

 - From 6/28 and thereafter, the user was known to have the Premium tier effective only from 4/1 until 6/30.

-Since decoding the `toString` output of `DataIn2D` can get complicated as more intervals are present, there is a utility (in the test package) called `Visualize` that can assist with debugging and testing tasks.
+Since decoding the `toString` output of `DataIn2D` can get complicated as more intervals are present, there is a utility (in the test package) called `Visualize2D` that can help with debugging and testing tasks.
 It uses 2D graphics to render the horizontal and vertical dimensions more clearly.
-For example, `Visualize(plan2d)` displays the following, which is a bit easier to decipher:
+For example, `Visualize2D(plan2d)` displays the following, which is a bit easier to decipher:

 ![2D data visualization](/doc/intervalidus-visualize.png)

+(A similar `Visualize3D` is provided for visualizing 3D data.
+It is a [Three.js](https://threejs.org/) app -- 100%
+vibe-coded using Gemini 2.5 Pro Preview 05-06 -- that renders the numerically boxed representation of data, allowing it to be rotated, sliced, and understood.)

 One might query this structure to find what the August forecast was at various sampled dates in the past (or future).
 For example, leveraging `plan2d` as a partial function (with an `unapply`):